wix/cli-app-templates/stock-countdown/README.md

 The development environment is set up for hot reloading, so any changes you make to your code will be reflected in the browser.

-> **Note**: Your plugin will not appear on your site in the local development environment until your publish your site in the editor.
+> **Note**: Your plugin will not appear on your site in the local development environment until you publish your site in the editor.

 ## Extend and customize the app